JaniBashaShaik259/Azure-End-To-End-Data-Engineering-Project/README.md

-# Data Warehouse Project
+# Azure End To End Data Engineering Project
-Welcome to the Data Warehouse Project repository! 🚀
+Welcome to the Azure End To End Data Engineering Project! 🚀

-This project demonstrates a comprehensive data warehousing solution, from building a data warehouse from scratch to generating business ready data model.
+This project demonstrates a comprehensive data pipeline solution, from building a data warehouse from scratch to generating business ready data model using azure tools like ADF, ADLS, Databricks, Synapse.

 ---
 ## 🏗️ Data Architecture